Deputy District Attorney

 Kaylin graduated from Emory & Henry College in 1994 with a Bachelor of Arts Degree in a Double Major of Political Science and German.
 In 1997, she graduated from Cumberland School of Law at Samford University with a Juris Doctor.
 Kaylin began working with the District Attorney’s Office in Fall of 2005 as the Domestic Violence Prosecutor.

 Joe was appointed as an Assistant District Attorney on September 1, 2011.
-He is a native of Scott County, Va. and received his undergraduate degree from James Madison University and his law degree from Charleston School of Law.
+He is a native of Scott County, Virginia and received his undergraduate degree from James Madison University and his law degree from Charleston School of Law.
 Before joining the District Attorney's office, Joe was employed by the law office of Mike Carrico.
 Joe now serves as Division Head for General Sessions Court.

 Emily B. Hutchins

 Emily joined the District Attorney's Office in December, 2013.
 Emily graduated from East Tennessee State University with a Bachelor's Degree in Social Science in 2009.
 She then received her Juris Doctor from Emory University School of Law in 2013, where she was a competitor and coach in the Emory Moot Court Society.
 Before she was appointed as an Assistant District Attorney assigned to General Sessions and Juvenile Court, Emily worked in the District Attorney’s office as a summer intern in 2011 and as the summer law clerk in 2012.